 Everything you need to know about—and avoid—when it comes to the plastic-y polymer.

-So given the constant, predominantly unavoidable daily abuse—okay, so maybe we’re just not quite ready to shed ourselves of our hot tools forever—we figured we should at least start avoiding products with ingredients detrimental to our locks.
-Culprit #1?
-Silicone.
-Or so we’ve heard.
-The plastic-y polymer used in everything from conditioner to household caulking—yeah, doesn’t sound great, right?
+So given the constant, predominantly unavoidable daily abuse—OK, so maybe we’re just not quite ready to shed ourselves of our hot tools forever—we figured we should at least start avoiding products with ingredients detrimental to our locks.
+Culprit number one?
+Silicone (or so we’ve heard), the plastic-y polymer used in everything from conditioner to household caulking—yeah, doesn’t sound great, right?

 Given the popular inclusion of silicone in hair care, however, we thought we’d bring in some backup to properly break down the synthetic ingredient and what it’s really doing to our tresses.

 “Silicone is a mineral.
 It is an effective ingredient commonly used in hair-care products.
 It provides slip and shine, can help smooth and straighten hair, and gives hair a luxurious, conditioned feel.” —Bridget Brager, Celebrity & Editorial Hairstylist

 “Silicones are a large class of materials—not one item.
 They can usually be recognized by names ending in ‘cone.’
 In hair care, they are primarily used to lubricate/condition and to add shine.” —Eric Spengler, Chief Commercialization Officer & SVP Research & Development, Living Proof